jupyterhub/dockerspawner/README.md

   spawn single user notebook servers that correspond to the system's users.

+In most cases, we recommend using DockerSpawner.
+Use cases where you may wish to use SystemUserSpawner are:

-In general, DockerSpawner will likely be used more frequently since it is more general and flexible than SystemUserSpawner.
-SystemUserSpawner is handy when you wish to use the system users and user home directories that already exist on a system.
+- You are using docker just for environment management, but are running on a system where the users already have accounts and files they should be able to access from within the container.
+For example, you wish to use the system users and user home directories that already exist on a system.
+- You are using an external service that relies on distinct unix user ownership and permissions (i.e. nbgrader).

+If neither of those cases applies, DockerSpawner is probably the right choice.

 ### DockerSpawner